sagemath/trac_to_gh/Issue 8844.md

 CC:  @nexttime @robertwb

+Keywords: missing library, unresolved symbol

 Cygwin is a lot pickier about missing symbols so more libraries need to be linked in to the extension modules.
+This also fixes some issues on other systems: see then end of this thread http://www.mail-archive.com/sage-devel`@`googlegroups.com/msg38859.html

+Follow-up: #19606

 Issue created by migration from https://trac.sagemath.org/ticket/8844